loganminhdang/pubmedminer/README.md

 # pubmedminer

-🚀 Getting Started

 Literature mining can take days.
 I created this script to speed up this process, taking advantage of APIs (NCBI for core literature, bioRxiv for preprints), parallelisation, and the PubMed digital literature repository.

 **1. Prerequisites**

-First, ensure you have Python 3.8+ installed.
+First, ensure you have Python 3.8 installed (other Python versions may be incompatible).
 Then, clone the repository and install the necessary dependencies.

 *A. Clone the repository:*